odys-z/hello/docsphinx/lectures/lect02/digit-electro.rst

 The following circuit using :download:`this circ file <../res/lec02-sample-3.circ>`.
 To have output = 1, the **B xor C** internal results should be "1", which means both B and C must be "0".
-This makes no matter what A is, it's impossible to turn on the other input to "1", then get AND gate out put = "1".
+This makes no matter what A is, it's impossible to turn on the other input to "1", then get AND gate output = "1".

 .. image:: ../img/lec02-sample-3.png